buck311/Youtube-Auto-Comment/README.md

 # Youtube-Auto-Comment
-Automatically login to YouTube and comment on videos.
+A simple script that Automatically login to YouTube and comment on videos.

 <h3>Requirements</h3>
 <p>